-This ski tour is a superb trip for anyone wanting to experience the joys of Australian ski-touring.
-It's also a great polar training program that covers the basics of a polar ski expedition.
+This ski/snowshoe tour is a superb trip for anyone wanting to experience the joys of Australian ski-touring.
+It's also a great polar training program that covers the basics of a sled-hauling expedition.

-Meet in Jindabyne 10am.
+Meet 9.30am in Jindabyne at the Parc Café situated in the National Parks Visitor Centre, next to the bus terminal.
 Preparation and gear check.
-Drive to Dead Horse Gap in the afternoon and begin ski tour.
+Drive to Cascade car park (Dead Horse Gap) in the afternoon and begin trip.

-Return to Dead Horse Gap.
+Return to Cascade Car Park.
 Drive to Jindabyne.

 We meet in Jindabyne on the east side of the Australian Alps.
 Here we make final preparations to ensure you are kitted up for a week in the Australian Alps.
 It's winter here, the mountains are full of snow, there's a chill in the air, so expect adventure.

-Sleds prepared, a one-hour bus ride takes us to Dead Horse Gap on the spine of the Main Range where our adventure begins.
-A long climb up a spur lined with beautiful snowgums takes us above the tree-line where we see one of Australia's great treasures - the Snowy Mountains.
+Sleds prepared, a 45-minute drive takes us to Dead Horse Gap on the spine of the Main Range where our adventure begins.
+On skis or snowshoes (your choice), a long climb up a spur lined with beautiful snowgums takes us above the tree-line where we see one of Australia's great treasures - the Snowy Mountains.
 A narrow ridge adorned with granite tors widens to rolling hills flanked either side by steep slopes and it's across this magical plateau that we venture.

-Hauling sleds with our food and equipment we negotiate the terrain ahead - snow slopes, icy ridges, sastrugi, cornices, descents, and a climb of Australia's highest peak, Mt Koscuiszco (2228m).
-If the conditions suit we'll camp on the summit.
+Hauling small sleds with our food and equipment we negotiate the terrain ahead - snow slopes, icy ridges, sastrugi, cornices, descents, and a climb of Australia's highest peak, Mt Koscuiszco (2228m).

 THINGS TO KNOW

-Australian alpine winter conditions can be tough, don't under-estimate them just because they are not not polar.
-Wind, dampness and cold can combine to produce extremely challenging conditions
+Australian alpine winter conditions can be tough, don't under-estimate them just because they are not polar.
+Wind, dampness and cold can combine to produce extremely challenging conditions.

-You need good quality winter outdoor equipment, check the equipment list
+You need good quality winter outdoor equipment and footwear, check the equipment list

 You must be at least 14 years old to participate

-Greyhound run a winter bus service direct from Canberra airport to Jindabyne.
+Greyhound, SnoExpress and Murrays run winter bus services direct from Canberra/Canberra Airport to Jindabyne.

 Snow Alliance run a private shuttle service from Canberra to Jindabyne